Distinguished from Explanations, Evaluations, and Predictions

 Examples of Knowledge Types

-Facts themselves have two flavors, binary and blended.
+Facts themselves have two flavors, binary and composite.

 - Binary.
 Yea or nay.
 We had a party for your birthday.
 True or False.
 An occurrence which can be checked and validated.

 - Composite.
 Does true or false cover the many meanings of the statement?
 It helped the Iraqis that we disposed Saddam.
 It’s a historical circumstance, but Iraqis are not a monolithic people.
 For the Shias who weren’t killed, maybe yes.
 For the Sunnis who weren’t killed, mostly not.

 - Composite.
 There are multiple factors to the situation’s occasion.
 You are a good student.
 Are you currently hungover from a campus open house?
 Does the scope of the statement include all subjects or only those that interest you?
 The statement may be a true fact only when additional qualifications are granted.
 Such as, You are a good student, whenever you are not hungover and only in subjects you care about.

 - Composite.
 Statistical truths.
 The chance of rain tomorrow is 75%.
 The forecast of rain tomorrow is not a binary statement.
 Using that statement in logical argument is not subject either true or false.
 Thank goodness, the coming weather can be discussed without insisting on both sides agreeing.